Emese92/the-early-birdie/README.md

 # The Early Birdie

 This website is for a breakfast restaurant.
 It has a simple contrast with the black and white colors and nice, colorful pictures.
-The user has the possibility to create an account where they can make and view their bookings for the restaurant.
+The user can create an account where they can make and view their bookings for the restaurant.
 It is also possible to delete or edit their bookings.
 When the admin has confirmed their booking it is visible on their bookings too.

 Live link: https://the-early-birdie.herokuapp.com/

 (To open links in a new tab, hold 'Ctrl' (or '⌘' on Apple devices) as you click!)

-## User Experience (UX)
+# User Experience (UX)

 ## Visitor Goals

-* Easily understandable, clear and quick to use
+* Easily understandable, clear, and quick to use
-* Be able see the menu, opening times and map/location.
+* Be able to see the menu, opening times, and map/location.
 * Be able to create, read, update, and delete bookings.
-* See if their booking hs been confirmed or not
+* See if their booking has been confirmed or not
 * Have access to social media websites

 ## Owners Goals